Nancy K. Barry (department head)

 Correlative requirement for all three of the major plans: Successful completion of at least one foreign language course at the intermediate level or above (i.e. 201 intermediate level or above); or foreign language proficiency as described in the all-college foreign language requirement (option D).

-Required for a writing minor: Three courses from ENG 210, 211, 212, 213, 312, 314 or COMS 252, one English department course in literature, and one 34 hour elective in the department.
+Required for a writing minor: Three courses from ENG 210, 211, 212, 213, 312, or ENG 314; one English department course in literature; one 4 hour elective in the department.
 A student with an English major may not also earn a writing minor.

 Required for a second teaching area: See Education department for specific requirements.
 The second teaching area license is offered only in the state of Iowa.